jnunyez/synchronization/README.md

   images:
 EOF
 ```
 This will trigger the Operator to instantiate a Node Feature Discovery (NFD) Custom Resource (CR), which will detect worker nodes physically equipped with a STS card.
 This CR is consumed by the [`NFD Operator`][2].
-Note that the STS Operator requires the presence of the [`NFD Operator`][2] watching for the NFD CRs that will be created by the STS Operator after the creation of an `StsOperatoConfig` CR.
+Note, as described previously, that the STS Operator requires the presence of the [`NFD Operator`][2] watching for the NFD CRs that will be created by the STS Operator after the creation of an `StsOperatoConfig` CR.
 Here we have one node with an STS card, thus the node should have been automatically labeled by NFD with `feature.node.kubernetes.io/custom-silicom.sts.devices=true`.
 We can check whether the aforementioned label is present in `du4-ldc1` node:

 ```console